marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

   moved-from state.
 If the move assignment operator is written to avoid moving from a moved-from object, this warning can be disabled.

+.. option:: -Wvirtual-move-assign

+  Default option value for :option:`-Wno-virtual-move-assign`.

-.. option:: -Wnamespaces, -Wno-namespaces
+.. option:: -Wnamespaces

   Warn when a namespace definition is opened.
 Some coding rules disallow namespaces, and this may be used to enforce that rule.
 The warning is inactive inside a system header file, such as the STL, so one can still use the STL.
 One may also use using directives and qualified names.

+.. option:: -Wno-namespaces

+  Default option value for :option:`-Wnamespaces`.

-.. option:: -Wno-terminate, -Wterminate
+.. option:: -Wno-terminate

   .. note::